Welcome, Junior Officers!

 REQUIREMENTS:

-Additional to the 12 required volunteer hours per semester for members, JOs are required to complete 1 additional JO-specific volunteer opportunity each semester (these are generally in-school events during lunch).
+- In addition to the 12 required volunteer hours per semester for members, JOs are required to complete 1 additional JO-specific volunteer opportunity each semester (these are generally in-school events during lunch).

-If you are selected as a JO and at any time you quit your position, or do not complete your 1 additional opportunity, you will have 2 regular volunteer hours in penalties
+- If you are selected as a JO and at any time you quit your position, or do not complete your 1 additional opportunity, you will have 2 regular volunteer hours in penalties

-Application to be a JO for the 2024-25 school year will close Thursday, September 26th at Midnight
+Application to be a JO for the 2025-2026 school year is TBD.